Noble friendship is the

 (Discourse on the Holy Life)

-Since that time, I have been a devotee of Nature and have studied the Japanese martial art Aikido, Daoist philosophy, Neo-Confucian thought, Shinto, and Zen.
+Since those early years, I have been a devotee of Nature, a lifetime student of Jungian ideas, and informed by studies of Aikido, Daoist philosophy, Neo-Confucian self-cultivation, Shinto, and Zen.

 the name I would be